samehBF/iot-hands-on/README.md

 $ sudo pip install paho-mqtt
 ```

-## Step 2: Read data from your sensor
+## Step 2: Read data from the sensor

+### Wire the sensor

+Every group possesses a digital temperature and humidity sensor.
+Before starting
-Get to know the Raspberry Pi's [GPIO (General Purpose Input/Output) pins](https://www.raspberrypi.org/documentation/usage/gpio/)
+wiring the jumbers, get to know the Raspberry Pi's [GPIO (General Purpose Input/Output) pins](https://www.raspberrypi.org/documentation/usage/gpio/)
 or with some more interactive [Pinout map](http://pinout.xyz/).

-- Plug the sensor to your Raspberry Pi:
+Once you are ready, plug the sensor to your Raspberry Pi:

 - VCC to Pin 2
 - GND to Pin 6
 - Input to GPIO23 (Pin 16)

-### Example
+### Read the values

-// TODO

 ## Step 3: Build the pipeline